capstanlqc/omegat-guides/docs/_includes/omt-inst.md

-# Installation and customization
+# Installation and setup

-To install and customize OmegaT on a computer running Windows, please follow the OmegaT installation and customization guide below:
+To install OmegaT and set it up on a computer running Windows, please follow the OmegaT installation and setup guide below:

 <div style="width: 100%">